Search

 What about the ACFP’s work do you find most valuable?

-What I value the most about the work of the ACFP is its commitment to patient-centered, generalist family medicine.
+What I value the most about the work of the ACFP is its commitment to patient-centred, generalist family medicine.

 Dr. Priyanka Hansraj